 It depends on who you ask.
 Conventional wisdom says you, the consumer, have the most to gain.

 If you’re going to do back-to-school shopping regardless of a holiday, it stands to reason that not paying sales tax will save you money.
 The same goes for disaster preparedness and other seasonal purchases.

-The Federal Reserve System’s Board of Governors published in March findings about the holidays’ overall impact on consumer spending and found the sharpest responses to the sales tax holidays were related to purchases of durable goods.
+In March 2018, the Federal Reserve System’s Board of Governors published findings about the holidays’ overall impact on consumer spending and found the sharpest responses to the sales tax holidays were related to purchases of durable goods.
 It specifically cited a study of spending patterns in Massachusetts in August 2014 and August 2015 that showed the state’s sales tax holiday resulted in an overall boost in retail sales for the month.